 Keeping your money safe on the road is critical, but should you buy a money belt for your trip?
 Travelers either love them or you hate them, but there's no denying they're one of the best ways to keep your cash stashed when you're on the move.

 Definition of a Money Belt

 Money belts are exactly what they sound like: a belt with a concealed pouch where you can store your money.
 The theory is that you'll keep your money safe from pickpockets if it's hidden away from sight.
 Hiding your money away in belts can also bring you peace of mind.

 There are actually several different types of money belts.
 The first type looks exactly like a regular belt, but there is a small pocket behind the belt that you can use to store your money.
-Turn the belt inside out and open a zippered compartment, stash your cash, zip up, thread the belt through your loops and stroll the streets in safety.
+Turn the belt inside out and open a zippered compartment, stash your cash, zip it up, thread the belt through your loops and stroll the streets in safety.
 The second is more of a cloth pouch that you fasten around your hips and tuck into your pants.

 You can use money belts to store your money, passport, and document copies while traveling.
 Although thieves know all about these belts, it's extremely unlikely that they're going to try to undress you to get at your stashed cash if you've got it zipped into a physical belt.
 The cloth pouches are a different story.